 - - governance and policy-making support, particularly around child safety.

 The PMSA has recently undergone a governance review of the role and composition of the PMSA Council and the School Councils against standards of good governance practice.
-The governance review is taking the form of an open consultation process which will allow the school community to participate and contribute thoughts on key issues.
-In addition to written submissions, the PMSA will complement this formal review process with a series of open forums held at each school.
+The governance review took the form of an open consultation process which will allow the school community to participate and contribute thoughts on key issues.
+In addition to written submissions, the PMSA complemented this formal review process with a series of open forums held at each school.
 The PMSA has now announced plans for governance reform and is currently implementing the many changes.